stenglein-lab/viral_variant_caller/README.md

 ### Usage

+Before you run this pipeline, you'll have to make sure that dependencies (software on which this pipeline depends) are in place.
+The best way to do this is to use the included [conda environment](./environment_setup/variant_conda_environment.yaml).
+Please see the [instructions to install and setup this environment](./environment_setup/README.md) for instructions on how to install and initialize this environment.

-To run this pipeline, create and populate a directory named `fastq` in the `viral_variant_caller` directory with the datasets (fastq) files that you wish to analyze.
+To run the pipeline, you'll need to move your datasets (fastq files) into a new directory named `fastq` in the `viral_variant_caller` directory with the datasets (fastq) files that you wish to analyze.
 Then run:

 ```
 nextflow run variant_pipeline.nf